 Roberta Cooper Ramo

-A graduate, magna cum laude, of the University of Colorado, Roberta Cooper Ramo earned her law degree from the University of Chicago.
+A magna cum laude graduate of the University of Colorado, Roberta Cooper Ramo earned her law degree from the University of Chicago.
 She has received six honorary degrees.
 She is a partner with New Mexico’s largest law firm—Modrall Sperling, P.A.
 Mrs. Ramo concentrates her practice in the areas of mediation, arbitration, business law, real estate, probate and estate planning.
-She has particular expertise in working with large institutional and corporate entities in strategic planning and governance.
+She has particular expertise in working with large corporate and nonprofit entities in strategic planning and governance.

-Mrs. Ramo has been the president of the American Law Institute since May 2008.
-She is the first woman to serve as president.
 Mrs. Ramo is on the board of the Santa Fe Opera and is chair of the board of Think New Mexico, a bipartisan think tank.
-She is also an independent director of BlackRock Mutual Funds.
-She served on the New Mexico State Board of Finance from 2003-2009.
+She was an independent director of BlackRock Mutual Funds for 20 years and she served on the New Mexico State Board of Finance.

 Mrs. Ramo was appointed by President Clinton to serve on the National Advisory Council on Violence Against Women.
 Mrs. Ramo also served on the five-member commission appointed by the United States Olympic Committee (USOC) chaired by George Mitchell, which made recommendations for reformation of the USOC.
 She was then appointed by Senator John McCain to co-chair a committee to reform governance of the International Olympic Committee.